prudhvi1519/weather-dashboard/README.md

 ## 🔑 Setup API Key
 To use the weather API, you'll need to replace the placeholder API key in the JavaScript file with your own OpenWeatherMap API key.
 Here's how:

-Go to OpenWeatherMap and sign up for an API key.
+  - Go to OpenWeatherMap and sign up for an API key.

-In the static/js/script.js file, replace the following line with your API key:
+  - In the static/js/script.js file, replace the following line with your API key:

-javascript

-const apiKey = 'YOUR_API_KEY';
+  - const apiKey = 'YOUR_API_KEY';

 ---